urbit/developers.urbit.org/content/guides/core/hoon-school/I-testing.md

----
++++
-title: Building Code Confidently
+title: Testing Code
-nodes: 170, 190
+nodes: [170, 190]
-objectives:
-  - "Run existing unit tests."
-  - "Produce a unit test."
-  - "Employ a debugging strategy to identify and correct errors in Hoon code."
+objectives: ["Run existing unit tests.", "Produce a unit test.", "Employ a debugging strategy to identify and correct errors in Hoon code."]
----
++++

-#   Building Code Confidently
+#   Testing Code

 _This module will discuss how we can have confidence that a program does what it claims to do, using unit testing and debugging strategies._